rc-ucr/.github/profile/README.md

 **R**ocks**c**lusters - **U**nofficial **C**ommunity **R**elease is a non-profit, non-commercial, open-source, and community-based attempt to reactivate the ROCKS<sup>:tm:</sup> open-source Linux cluster distribution project, which has been dormant since 2017.

-ROCKS<sup>:tm:</sup> continues to be important to the scientific community as well as to business users.
-The lack of further development since 2017 has been widely discussed and lamented in the support mailing lists.
+ROCKS<sup>:tm:</sup> continues to be important to the scientific community as well as to corporate users.
+The lack of further development since 2017 has been widely discussed and lamented in the support mailing list.
 Likewise, the coming end of the CentOS 7 Linux distribution has raised fundamental questions about how Rocks can be further developed.
 Support for CentOS 7 ends on June 30, 2024.
 At the same time, Rocky Linux has established itself as a replacement for CentOS.
 This creates an opportunity to find ways to at least port the existing Rocks software base to Rocky Linux.

 As a first step, RC-UCR is attempting to port the existing Rocks code for CentOS 7.9.2009, to document a simplified build process and to make the resulting first distribution 7.2.0-UCR available to the general public.